mitdbg/palimpzest/README.md

 ## Configuring for Code Generation Solution

-**Currently code generation is inconsistent with parallel execution.**
+**Currently code generation is inconsistent with parallel execution.** The code snippets are generated once receiving the first input data, and LLM-annotated validation examples are accumulated during execution.
+Thus parallelism in code generation does not work.

-If you want to enable LLM generating code to perform batch operations, you have to modify the config.yaml (by default, Palimpzest uses `~/.palimpzest/config_default.yaml`) so that `codegen: true` is set.
+If you want to enable LLM generating code to perform batch operations, you have to modify the config.yaml (by default, Palimpzest uses `~/.palimpzest/config_default.yaml`) so that `codegen: true` and `parallel: false` are set.

 Furthermore, you can modify the following parameters to influence the code generation process:
 - `codegen_num_ensemble`: how many parallel code snippets to generate.
 Default to `4`.
 - `codegen_validation`: whether to fix code based on error feedback.
-Default to `False`.
+Default to `false`.
 (TODO, no actual influence now)
 - `codegen_num_iterations`: number of max iterations for code fixing.
-Must have `codegen_validation=True` to have any effect.
+Must have `codegen_validation: true` to have any effect.
 Default to `5`.
 - `codegen_num_max_examples`: number of max validation examples for code fixing.
-Must have `codegen_validation=True` to have any effect.
+Must have `codegen_validation: true` to have any effect.
 Default to `20`.
+- `codegen_logging`: whether to print codegen information.
+This also changes the code output: for logging purpose, if enabled, all codegen returned terms are labelled as `(code extracted)`.
+Default to `false`.

 ## Python Demo